StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/UPDATE.md

 ### Multi-table UPDATE

-Create a table called Accounts to record account information and insert three data rows into the table.
+Create a table `Accounts` to record account information and insert three data rows into the table.

 ```SQL
 CREATE TABLE Accounts (